johnnyfreeman/revolver/README.md

 For more information [head over to the documentation](https://github.com/revolverjs/revolverjs/tree/master/docs/README.md).

-## Plugins

-Because of Revolver's modular architecture, it does very little out of the box and usually requires a plugin or two to hit the sweet spot.
-Here's the list:

-* [revolver-jquery](https://github.com/revolverjs/revolver-jquery/tree/development): Instantiate Revolver the jQuery way.
-* [revolver-jquery-fade](https://github.com/revolverjs/revolver-jquery-fade): Fade transition using jQuery.
-* revolver-jquery-slide: Coming soon.
-* revolver-jquery-reveal: Coming soon.
-* [revolver-mootools](https://github.com/revolverjs/revolver-mootools/tree/development): Instantiate Revolver the Mootools way.
-* revolver-mootools-fade: Coming soon.
-* revolver-mootools-slide: Coming soon.
-* revolver-mootools-reveal: Coming soon.

-If you would like to add your own plugin to the list feel free fork and pull.

 ## Options

 Options are defaults that can be overwritten upon instantiation (through the constructor) or at any time there-after (through the [setOptions()](https://github.com/revolverjs/revolverjs/blob/master/docs/instance-methods/setoptions.md) method).